GregSchiemer/SatGam/README.md

 - ✅ Mobile-friendly, multi-player, autoplay-policy compliant
 - 🔁 Collaborative GUI for a consort of players synchronised by a lead player

-The app is downloaded via a Wi-Fi Router.
+The app is downloaded to phones via a Wi-Fi Router.
 No internet connection is required.
 The app is launched using 1 of 2 html files depending on the role :

-- **Lead player** (`leader.html`) — lead player taps the clock to start the animation sequence
+- **Lead player** (`leader.html`) — lead player taps the digital clock readout to start the animation sequence
 - **Consort** (`consort.html`) — all players trigger sounds by tapping sprites enabled by the animation sequence
 - Both versions display the same 25-key layout and interactive clock
 - The lead player syncs the consort via a Wi-Fi 6 Router